designlogic/n8n-raycast-extension/README.md

 # n8n Raycast Extension

-A powerful Raycast extension that integrates with n8n, allowing you to manage and interact with your n8n workflows directly from your command bar.
-This extension provides quick access to your n8n instance, enabling you to execute workflows, monitor their status, and manage workflow states without leaving your workflow.
+A powerful Raycast extension that integrates with n8n, providing quick access to your workflows and data transformation tools.
+This extension allows you to search workflows, create new ones, and handle data mappings directly from Raycast.

 ## Features

-- 🚀 Execute n8n workflows directly from Raycast
+- 🔍 Search and browse workflows with filtering capabilities
-- 📊 Monitor workflow execution status
+- ➕ Create new workflows directly from Raycast
-- 🔄 Toggle workflow activation states
+- 🔄 Convert JSON and manual mappings
-- 🔍 Search and filter workflows
+- 🌐 Create and parse webhooks
 - ⚡ Quick access to your n8n instance
 - 🔐 Secure API token management